svj-aventador/xrpl-dev-portal/content/tutorials/use-complex-payment-types/use-payment-channels.md

 In the transaction's metadata, look for the following:

 - A `DeletedNode` entry with `"LedgerEntryType": "PayChannel"`.
 The `LedgerIndex` field should match the Channel ID.
 This indicates that the channel was deleted.
 - A `ModifiedNode` entry with `"LedgerEntryType": "AccountRoot"`.
-The change in the `Balance` field in `PreviousFields` and `FinalFields` reflects the unspent SGY being returned to the payer.
+The change in the `Balance` field in `PreviousFields` and `FinalFields` reflects the unspent RCP being returned to the payer.

 Those fields indicate that the payment channel is closed.